olympicacu/olympicacu.github.io/services/index.md

 ---
 layout: default
 title: Services
-description: "Services offered at Olympic Acupuncture"
+description: "Services and treatments offered at Olympic Acupuncture"
 ---
 <p>Our staff at Olympic Acupuncture is committed to offering our communities the best treatment and utmost care, by utilizing natural, holistic, and integrated Chinese medicine.</p>
-<h2>Acupuncture</h2>
+<h2>Acupuncture Treatments</h2>
 <p>Acupuncture and integrative medical approaches can treat a wide range of conditions, including, but not limited to:</p>
 <ul class="list-in-content">
 <li>Addiction</li>